TorchUQ/torchuq/docs/tutorial/0_introduction.md

 3. how to obtain calibrated probability with the general framework of conformal prediction/calibration.
 4. how to measure group calibration or multi-calibration and how to implement algorithms to achieve them.

-We hope this tutorial will give you an overview of the landscape in the frequentist uncertainty quantification paradigm.
+We hope this tutorial will give you an overview of frequentist uncertainty quantification.
 This tutorial does not cover other paradigms such as Bayesian methods, belief theory, betting theory, etc.

 **Background** This tutorial aims to be as self contained as possible and will introduce the key concepts as we go.
 Required backgrounds include undergraduate level understanding of machine learning / statistics, and familiarity with Pytorch (if you have not used Pytorch before I would recommend first going through the [basic tutorial](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html)).

 ## Outline of the Tutorial